smarticoai/public-api/docs/api/interfaces/TMiniGamePrize.md

 > **acknowledge\_action\_title**: `string`

-The name of the action button in modal pop-up
+Label of the main action button in the win modal

 ***